Reduced basis stochastic Galerkin methods for partial differential equations with random inputs: Numerical study

-In Figure~\ref{fig:test2a}, we show the relative residual with respect to the number of reduced basis and the computed relative residual in the RBSGM.
-All the full linear systems \eqref{eq:linear_sg} and the reduced linear systems \eqref{eq:rbsgeq} are solved by the bi-conjugate gradient stabilized method (Bi-CGSTAB) with mean based preconditioner.
-From the figure, we can see that the number of reduced basis $r$ is much smaller than the DOF of finite element method.
-Moreover, we can see that $r$ depends on $\tol$ but almost independent of $\Nx$.
-In the RBSGM, the relative residual only need to be computed $5$ or $6$ times for $\tol = 10^{-5}$.
+In Figure~\ref{fig:test2a}, we present the relationship between the number of reduced basis functions and the corresponding relative residual.
+Additionally, we provide the relative residual computed during the adaptive procedure of the RBSGM.
+Both the full linear system~\eqref{eq:linear_sg} and the reduced linear system~\eqref{eq:rbsgeq} are solved using the Bi-CGSTAB with a mean based preconditioner.
+The figure illustrates that the number of reduced basis functions, denoted by $r$, is significantly smaller than the DOF in the finite element method.
+Furthermore, it is observed that the value of $r$ is influenced by the chosen tolerance $\tol$ but shows little dependence on the grid resolution $\Nx$.
+In the RBSGM, the relative residual only needs to be computed $5$ or $6$ times when using $\tol = 10^{-5}$.
+This emphasizes the computational efficiency of the reduced basis stochastic Galerkin method, as it achieves comparable accuracy with significantly fewer computational costs.

-Table~\ref{tab:test2c} shows the relative errors of mean and variance function for RBSGM.
-In the brackets, we also give the relative errors of SGM for comparison.
-It can be seen from the table that the relative errors of mean and variance function for RBSGM are similar as that of the SGM.
+Table~\ref{tab:test2c} presents the relative errors of the mean and variance functions for RBSGM.
+In addition, we provide the relative errors of the SGM in parentheses for comparison.
+The table reveals that the relative errors of the mean and variance functions in RBSGM are comparable to those in the SGM.
+It is worth noting that, in the adaptive procedure, we solve the reduced basis linear system~\eqref{eq:rbsgeq} using the Bi-CGSTAB with a tolerance of $10^{-7}$.
+This tolerance value is smaller than $\tol$ used in this test problem.
+Meanwhile, since we increase the number of reduced basis functions by a multiple of $\mathtt{ns}=10$ during each adaptive iteration in Algorithm~\ref{alg:RBGM}, the number of reduced basis functions determined by the adaptive procedure may be slightly larger than that required.
+As a result, RBSGM outperforms SGM in terms of accuracy for many cases in this test problem.